johnbayko/hicp/docs/python_hicp.rst

 Attributes are usually not displayed for text fields, but can still be set and will be preserved as the text is edited.
 They're covered more for text panels, which does display attributes normally.

+``get_attribute_string()`` returns the attributes in a string form that is sent in the hicp message protocol, and isn't normally useful except for debugging.
+``set_attribute_strint()`` sets attributes based on the same format of string, and is less useful, except maybe for testing.

 TextField set_handle_changed()
 ------------------------------